 This allows for spots to cool down, warm themselves, and bask.

-Being able to move to cooler or warmer areas as needed will help them regulate not only their body temperatures but also aid in natural functions like digestion.
+Being able to move to cooler or warmer areas as needed will help them regulate their body temperatures and aid in natural functions like digestion.

 Create a habitat with a heat gradient by first having a large enough tank.